-- Heat the butter or oil and add the onion, carrots and garlic.
-Sometimes, I add celery too.
+- Heat the butter or oil and add the onion, carrots, celery and garlic.
 Season with salt and ground black pepper.
 Cook over medium heat for 5-7 minutes, until the vegetables are tender.

-- Add the peppercorns, bay leaf, potatoes and water.
-Season the water to taste with salt, reduce the heat to a simmer.
-Cook for about 10 minutes, until the potatoes are cooked through.
+- Pour in the water, and add the potatoes and bay leaves.
+Bring the water to a boil.
+Season with salt, pepper and dry herbs and spices to taste.
+Reduce the heat to a simmer and cook for about 10 minutes, until the potatoes are cooked through.

 - Meanwhile, make the meatballs.
 Pour the milk over the breadcrumbs and set it aside for about 5 minutes, until bread has been absorbed by the milk and is soft.
 Add the rest of the ingredients to the meatball mixture and mix until well combined.

 - Using moistened hands, form the ground meat mixture into approximately 1/2 – 1 Tablespoon meatballs and drop into simmering soup.
-Sometimes I use a small portion scoop to form the meatballs.
+I use a small portion scoop to form the meatballs first.

 - Add the rice to the soup.
-I also use some dry herbs to the soup for extra flavor.
 Allow to cook until the rice and meatballs have completely cooked through, 10-15 minutes.
 Garnish with the fresh herbs.
-Add the fresh herbs (parsley, dill, green onions, chives, etc.) to the soup.

 Keywords: chicken meatball soup, russian meatball soup, soup with frikadelki, Russian soup